El Dorado Spiced Rum

 The El Dorado Spiced Rum arrives in a tall bar room style bottle pictured to the right.
 The front label is quite attractive with clear colours and fonts and with the El Dorado logo proudly displayed.
 I also like the back label of the bottle which tells me that this rum is made from a blend of aged Demerara Rums and natural spices.
 This back label even gives me some brief tasting notes letting me know that I can expect to taste: cinnamon, vanilla, and a hint of citrus.
 I appreciate the tasting notes.
 They give the customer an indication of what to expect when they purchase the bottle.
 They can serve as an enticement if the tasting notes are favourable to his or her palate, or as a warning if they are not.

 As usual, I have reservations concerning the metallic screw cap closure.
-These flimsy screw caps seem to loose their thread easily and are prone to becoming warped if they fall to the floor.
+These flimsy screw caps seem to lose their thread easily and are prone to becoming warped if they fall to the floor.

 In the Glass 8.5/10

-The rum displays itself as a pale gold liquid in the glass with very obvious notes of brown sugar, butterscotch, and a healthy dose of vanilla rising into the air.
-As the glass sits, I receive firm indications of allspice and cloves rise as well as a nice updraft of cinnamon.
-A brief appearance of oak also reaches the breezes above the glass coinciding with some quiet notes of orange peel and citrus.
+The rum displays itself as a pale copper liquid in the glass with very obvious notes of cinnamon, cloves, brown sugar, butterscotch, and a healthy dose of vanilla rising into the air.
+The aroma is richer and spicier than it was two years ago although the general profile of vanilla, brown sugar, cloves, and cinnamon is the same as before. light notes of apricot and peaches reach the breezes above the glass coinciding with some quiet notes of orange peel and citrus.

-The rum crosses the palate with surprising bite.
-Cloves and cinnamon seem to lead out with nutmeg, coriander and ginger adding to the spicy fray.
-Strong notes of vanilla and citrus peel are evident and there is also a light weaving of lemon in the flavour profile.
-The heat from the rum in some ways dominates the butterscotch and brown sugar flavours which were more obvious on the nose than they are on the palate.
+The rum crosses the palate with sweet flavours of brown sugar melded into cloves and cinnamon with orange peel, nutmeg, and coriander adding additional spicy character.
+As before,strong notes of vanilla are evident and there is also a light dusting of oak woven into the flavour profile.
+The heat from the rum is more carefully melded into the firm butterscotch and brown sugar flavours.

 If you are interested in comparing more scores, here is a link to my other published Rum Reviews.